 Dead and Devine

-ead and Devine formed in Burlington, Ontario, Canada in 2003 in the post-hardcore style of music with the EP release of Her Name Was Tragedy in 2004.
+pening in 2003, Dead and Devine formed in Burlington, Ontario, Canada in the post-hardcore style of music with the EP release of Her Name Was Tragedy in 2004.
 Over the course of the act's life it would feature the membership of: Matt Tobin (vocals), Chris LeMasters (guitar), Kellan Lindsay (bass), Sebastian Lueth (guitar) and Kelly Bilan (drums).

 What Really Happened At Lover's Lane (2005) beat all expectations when in its first week alone it sold nearly 1,000 copies nationwide, landing them a spot on the Canadian Billboard Top 200.